 The heavy, bulb-ended thumb, having, as it nearly always has, an attitude of lazy grossness, is capable of being aroused by sensuality into the coarsest passions and intemperance.
 But it is always supported by the same characteristics in other parts of the hand.

-Let it be understood here, particularly in relation to the form and lines of the thumb, that it never indicates elements of individual nature that are not also found in other parts of the hand.
-Unlike individual fingers, each of which and each part of which has its own specific regions of influence, each part or region of the thumb is a duplicate en masse of several mental faculties, except where faculties are located on the chart maps of mental influence.
-For convenience, a drawing of these regions of influence is included with these thumb studies. elaborate consideration of the thumb is possible with this aid, and an extended description is not necessary in these pages.
+138 individual fingers, each of which and each part of which has its own specific regions of influence, each part or region of the thumb is a duplicate en masse of several mental faculties, except where faculties are located on the chart maps of mental influence.
+For convenience, a drawing of these regions of influence is included with these thumb studies.
+An elaborate consideration of the thumb is possible with this aid, and an extended description is not necessary in these pages.